ocaml/oasis/README.txt

 tested on GNU Linux and Windows.

 It also allows to have standard entry points and description.
 It helps to integrates your libraries and software with third parties tools like GODI.

 See the files INSTALL.txt for building and installation instructions.
-See the file LICENSE.txt for copying conditions.
+See the file COPYING.txt for copying conditions.

 Home page: http://oasis.forge.ocamlcore.org/